The Shift Library

 Shift’s library has a growing collection of resources, tools and reports designed to help a variety of stakeholders put the UN Guiding Principles into practice.
 By default, resources are listed chronologically.
-You can use the filters below to search by change agent, thematic expertise, pillar of the UN Guiding Principles and/or date.
-Additionally, you can use the search bar –available across all pages of this website– to look for resources by title, author or keyword.
+You can use the search bar to look for titles by keyword or author, or use the filters below to search by change agent, thematic expertise, pillar of the UN Guiding Principles and/or date.
+Looking for Valuing Respect tools and resources?
+Visit the dedicated library of resources of the project, here.

 Accountability as part of Mandatory Human Rights Due Diligence: Three Key Considerations for Business